fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ## WHAT YOU'LL BE BUILDING:

-* Flawless HTML/CSS and clear, modern design and custom tools that send powerful messages out into the world & apply political pressure in the right places at the right time.
+* Flawless HTML/CSS paired with clear, modern design to send powerful messages out into the world & apply political pressure in the right places at the right time.
 * Modern JavaScript (ES6), build tools (Babel, Gulp, Grunt), and possibly a framework-driven interactive site (React, Angular).
 These tools are changing rapidly, so learning on the job is encouraged.
 * Solutions that achieve our goals by leveraging and customizing existing services (CRM, publishing tools, etc).
 * Internet wide infrastructure for large, decentralized actions across a coalition of websites.

 ## THINGS THAT YOU MIGHT LIKE ABOUT THIS JOB:

-* It’s telecommute work with a 100% remote team
+* It’s telecommute work with a 100% remote team.
 * We do retreats and in-person sprints too, because it’s nice to see people!
-* The work will be highly varied, like freelancing on a variety of projects
+* The work will be highly varied, like freelancing on a variety of projects.
 * You can choose the framework and tools we use to get stuff done, and use whatever you’re most excited about.
-* We can give you a contractor budget to reduce/eliminate mundane work.
-Responsibility for the final result is what matters.
 * Be a hero to many.
 The “yeah, I made that” small talk in bars is fun.

 ## REQUIREMENTS:

-* Client-side javascript skills
-* Experience in HTML/CSS with awareness of common cross-browser problems
+* Experience in HTML/CSS with awareness of common cross-browser problems.
+* An understanding of client-side JavaScript - AJAX, handling events, DOM manipulation and cross-browser compatibility.
 * Proven ability to do clean and classy design when needed.
-* Ability to make good UI/UX decisions and spot problems
+* Ability to make good UI/UX decisions and spot problems.

 ## BONUS POINTS FOR:

+* Familiarity with static site generators - many of our campaign microsites are built on Jekyll.
+* CSS3 features like keyframe animations
+* Experience writing modern JavaScript (ES6) and using build tools like Babel, Gulp or Grunt.
+These tools are changing rapidly, so again, learning on the job is encouraged.
+* Experience building front-end applications with a modern framework like React or Angular.
 * Having successfully launched a great product working in a small team
 * Ability to build and manage teams
 * Strong participation in communities like Reddit or HN